RL Blog

 Our new special report examines how and why attackers have been successful at exploiting development secrets leaks.
 It also provides useful advice about how to prevent future breaches, and discusses best practices for securing and managing secrets in your code.

-Here are key takeaways from the report.
+Here are key takeaways from the special report series.

 The problem: Modern dev practices leave secrets exposed